palantir/atlasdb/docs/source/cluster_management/sweep/targeted-sweep.rst

      This is safe; see step 2 above.
   2. Wait until targeted sweep for strategy THOROUGH has caught up to after the upgrade.
 This can be verified by consulting the ``millisSinceLastSweptTs`` targeted sweep metric.
   3. Roll service nodes from a version with THOROUGH_MIGRATION sweep strategy to one with CONSERVATIVE.
+If desired, the CONSERVATIVE product version may immediately begin using read-only transactions.

 This process may also be performed as a single shutdown upgrade from THOROUGH to CONSERVATIVE:
   1. Shut down all the nodes.